 Medical, Dental, Vision and Mental Health services are available for currently enrolled students as well as health education and prevention activities.
 Students are required to pay the Student Health fee each semester or term.

-Currently enrolled students can make medical appointments on the AVC campus by visiting CSUB-AV, Building 200, located on the corner of J-8 and 30th Street West or by calling (661) 952-5064.
+Currently enrolled students can make telemedical appointments by calling (661) 952-5064.
 The telemedical clinic is available for calls Monday - Thursday 8:00 am - 5:00 pm and Friday 8:00 am - 5:00 pm.
 Educational information is also provided to students via health related events held throughout the year.
 For Summer Session hours, please contact Student Health Services at (661) 722-6300 x 6683 or email email@example.com for more assistance.

 Personal Mental Health Counseling Services

 Yes!
 Your smile is covered at AVC.
-Currently enrolled AVC students are eligible for preventive dental services exclusively at Westside Dental Care.
+Currently enrolled AVC students are eligible for preventive dental services - more info coming soon!